-Pure Storage® ActiveDR™, one of my favorite new features in Purity 6.0, delivers continuous replication with near-zero recovery point objective (RPO).
-And both Microsoft Hyper-V and SQL Server can leverage it.
+Pure Storage® ActiveDR™ is one of my favorite new features in Purity 6.0.
+ActiveDR and Microsoft SQL Server can deliver continuous replication with near-zero recovery point objective (RPO).
+And, both Microsoft Hyper-V and Microsoft SQL Server can leverage it.

 ActiveDR enables global disaster recovery with Pure FlashArray™ without impacting latency or causing distance limitations.
 There’s a ton of great information for all solutions on VMware.
 Be sure to start with Demoting an ActiveDR Pod in a VMware Environment if you’re VMware-based.
 I recently wrote the ActiveDR and Microsoft Solutions guide on the Pure Storage Microsoft Platform Guide which focuses on both Hyper-V and SQL Servers (physical and virtual).